 Numerical weather prediction models

-Global and regional configurations
+Global and UK NWP configurations

-Grid length in mid-latitudes |
+Grid length and integration time step |

 Vertical levels |